 What Does a Damper Do in a Wood Stove?

 Flue dampers for wood-burning stoves are necessary for the air controls to limit the intensity of burning.
 Faulty flue dampers for wood-burning stoves can be a safety hazard.
 If too much air is allowed to the firebox, an unsafe temperature could result.

 Also if the damper for a wood stove fails to open when starting a fire in our firebox, getting our stove going will be difficult (not to mention a smokey mess).
-For this reason a yearly chimney sweep and inspection is necessary (another reason is dangerous creosote build-up).
+For this reason, a yearly chimney sweep and inspection are necessary (another reason is dangerous creosote build-up).

 Keeping your home and hearth safe, warm and dry isn’t rocket science… It’s chimney science!

 Chimney Damper Caps have even more advantages over fireplace throat dampers.
 The distance from the fireplace grate allows gasketing material between the door and the frame without the risk of being destroyed by the intense flames.
 A fireplace/chimney with a top-sealing chimney damper installed will often be warmer, making it easer to start fires and limits cold air fireplace problems.